 Material Sourcing and Reuse

-Wherever possible (such as our concrete and wood supply) materials are sourced locally, reducing transportation requirements.
-We reuse whatever materials we can during the construction process.
+Wherever possible (such as our concrete and wood supply) materials were sourced locally, reducing transportation requirements.
+We reused whatever materials we can during the construction process.
 For example, wood forms used for construction were made with screws, and subsequently disassembled, cleaned, sorted, and stacked in outdoor racks for reuse during the project.
 We completed our detached garage early in the project, and used this space as an inventory control area from which hardware and construction supplies were well-organized.
 This eliminated redundant purchasing and also sped construction.
 During the process of building a typical home, dozens of large dumpster runs often occur.
-Thus far in the construction of our home, not a single load has gone to the dump, all excess materials are either reused or recycled.
+Our low waste construction process, reduced the number of trash dumps runs by an order of magnitude compared to typical house construction methods.